camunda/camunda-docs-manual/content/user-guide/process-engine/history/custom-implementation.md

 * Root process instance
 * Root decision instance

-## User Operation Logs and Custom History Level
+## User operation logs and custom history level

 The following implementation is required in order to enable User Operation Logs: